chipolux/coding-math/cpp-sdl2/readme.md

     * `ep09.cpp`, create and accelerate our particles to make fireworks.
 * Ep 10:
     * `ep10.cpp`, handle a thrust vector and flight angle.
+* Ep 11:
+    * `ep11.cpp`, gravity, add functions for, and do, a simple gravity system.